Leadership and Instruction

 With extensive knowledge of best practices and current research, our experienced, highly qualified professionals serve as a valuable resource for organizations developing district and school leaders, teacher leaders, and mentoring programs.

-I have found principals who are receptive to a mentoring relationship with someone outside of the district to be seekers of personal excellence, and have seen those who have participated in the mentoring provided by CES develop a clearer vision of their potential as leaders.
+The essential challenge for school leaders is to bring out the greatness in others.
+But who can assist the leader to realize his or her greatness?
+I have found principals who are receptive to a mentoring relationship with someone outside of the district to be seekers of personal excellence and have seen those who have participated in the mentoring provided by CES develop a clearer vision of their potential as leaders.

 — School District Superintendent

 “People are not just one thing, and our practices and protocols in education often address them that way.
 We do certain things for students with disabilities, and other things for ELLs, but what of the student who is both, and black or brown also?
 There are ways for districts and schools to work on expanding our perspectives and practices in order to fully see – and serve – the whole student.”

 - Coaching for district and building leaders, instructional coaches, teacher leaders, and teachers, on